-Consuming enough calories and protein is important, but if you want to gain hard muscle rather than fat, you need to compliment your diet with the right exercise program.
+Consuming enough calories and protein is important, but if you want to gain hard muscle rather than fat, you need to complement your diet with the right exercise program.

-There are five main exercises which are particularly effective for bulking, which are; the squat, the deadlift, the military press, the bent over row and the bench press.
+There are 5 main exercises which are particularly effective for bulking, which are; the squat, the deadlift, the military press, the bent over row and the bench press.

 Aim to do around 4 sets of each of the following exercises.
 When bulking, the rep range will be between 8-12 repetitions (reps) per set, as this is considered the best range for muscle hypertrophy.

 This popular move incorporates nearly every major muscle group in your body but is well-known for adding mass and definition to the thighs, hips and buttocks.

 Stand up straight with your feet slightly more than hip-width apart.

 Keeping your spine straight, and your bottom sticking out, bend your knees until your thighs are parallel with the floor, and then dip a little bit further.